gioelecrispo/gioelecrispo.github.io/content/blog/a-computer-vision-based-bed-fall-detection-algorithm.md

 the status and be notified instantly in case of falling out of bed.

 ### The Challenge and other implementations
-The TP-Link Tapo C200 have different alerting capabilities, mainly related to motion detection.
+TP-Link Tapo C200 have different alerting capabilities, mainly related to motion detection.
 More expensive cameras offer other more complex automatic detection and alerting features, but generally finding an implementation of Bed Fall Detection is rare, because it must be customized in relation to the environment and the bed on which it has to work.